Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection: Beyond Constant Depth: the production constrained problem

 \paragraph{The algorithm.} More precisely, we run the following algorithm (\cref{alg:ptas}).

-\paragraph{Computing prices and tie-breaking probabilities.} Given $\{\X^*_t(\vec{s},v_t),\Y^*_t(\vec{s})\}$, the proof of \cref{prop:adaptive-pricing} in \cref{sec:exact-rounding} (sketched in \cref{sec:lp-optimal}) gives a recipe to find $\tau_t(\vec{s})$ and $p_t(\vec{s})$ efficiently, so that the corresponding adaptive pricing with randomized tie-breaking policy maintains the same expected marginal allocation $\Exv{v_t}{\X^*_t(\vec{s},v_t)}$ as the optimal online policy for every buyer $t$ and state $\vec{s}\in \mathcal{S}$, while having at least the same expected social-welfare.
+\paragraph{Computing prices and tie-breaking probabilities.} Given $\{\X^*_t(\vec{s},v_t),\Y^*_t(\vec{s})\}$, the proof of \cref{prop:adaptive-pricing} in \cref{sec:proof-of-prop1} gives a recipe to find $\tau_t(\vec{s})$ and $p_t(\vec{s})$ efficiently, so that the corresponding adaptive pricing with randomized tie-breaking policy maintains the same expected marginal allocation $\Exv{v_t}{\X^*_t(\vec{s},v_t)}$ as the optimal online policy for every buyer $t$ and state $\vec{s}\in \mathcal{S}$, while having at least the same expected social-welfare.

 For the case of large shipping capacity, we apply exactly the same argument for each sub-problem $j$ separately.
-Given $\{\X^*_t(s_j,v_t),\Y^*_t(s_j),\KS^*_j\}$ for ${t\in B^j}$, we can efficiently find prices $\tau_t(s_j)$ and probabilities $p_t(s_j)$, so that the corresponding adaptive pricing with randomized tie-breaking for buyers with type $j$ maintains the same expected marginal allocation $\Exv{v_t}{\X^*_t(s_j,v_t)}$ for every $t\in B^j$ and $s_j\in \mathcal{S}$, while having at least the same expected social-welfare from serving each individual buyer of type $j$.
+Given $\{\X^*_t(s_j,v_t),\Y^*_t(s_j),\KS^*_j\}$ for ${t\in B^j}$, we can efficiently find prices $\tau_t(s_j)$ and probabilities $p_t(s_j)$, so that the corresponding adaptive pricing with randomized tie-breaking for buyers with type $j$ maintains the same expected marginal allocation $\Exv{v_t}{\X^*_t(s_j,v_t)}$ for every $t\in B^j$ and $s_j\in \mathcal{S}$, while having at least the same expected social-welfare from serving each individual buyer of type $j$.\footnote{Note that when $K$ is large, we run separate pricing policies for each type $j$.
+Hence, given the type of buyer $t$, its offered price and tie-breaking probability is determined based on the current state of the sub-problem $j_t$, namely $s_{j_t}$.}